Densf2/selenium-webdriver-js/README.md

 ```
 run the tests:
 ```
-npm test eshop.test.js
+npm test test/eshop.test.js
 ```
 for checking the code with eslint - run the command
 ```
 ./node_modules/.bin/eslint test/eshop.test.js
 ```

-The repo include the tests based on mocha framework
+The repo include the tests based on selenium webdriver and for running test used the mocha framework.